 Reviews are one of the most important factors for customer decisions.
 Would you buy anything low-rated just because it is cheap?
 Most likely not.
 Reviews are considered one of the most important factors for the ranking of products on Amazon search pages.
 With this, there is big money at stake for sellers.
 And that means there are plenty of people trying to fill the system with fake reviews.

 - Speed of delivery

-One of the various factors for successful Amazon business is its delivery system.
-The privilege of early delivery to prime members is two-way benefits to both Amazon and the customers.
+One of the various factors for a successful Amazon business is its delivery system.
+The privilege of early delivery to prime members is a two-way benefit to both Amazon and the customers.
 Real customer experience has become an integral part of Amazon’s business because it has increased customer gratification.
 For recent development, Amazon is relentlessly working for drone delivery service.

 - Diving a little deeper

 As we can see, online stores are still a core part of the Amazon Business and core business is the foundation of other businesses with totally different logic.
 While the core business can run with a tight margin the other models like Amazon Advertising Services, Amazon Prime, and Amazon AWS business can generate a high margin.

 One of the key factors for a successful business is its operates Cash Machine Business Strategy.